Toggle mobile menu visibility

 Who is responsible for CCTV cameras across the city?

-On behalf of the Safer Swansea Partnership (SSP), we operate cameras in external locations across the city.
-The main system currently consists of 64 cameras throughout the local authority area, including in Morriston, with 43 in the city centre.
-All these cameras cover a defined area and are primarily used to deter crime.
+The Council operate CCTV cameras in external locations across the city and county.
+The main system currently consists of 132 cameras throughout the local authority area, including in Morriston, Mumbles, Gorseinon and Pontarddulais.
+We also have additional cameras in council housing estates.
+All these cameras cover a defined area and are primarily used to deter crime and anti-social behaviour.
 The cameras can help the police identify offenders and collect evidence for a court prosecution.

-There is a dedicated control centre, which is a restricted and secure centre operated in accordance with Home Office guidelines.
-SSP CCTV operators have a direct link with the police, and can feed images to the police control room when relevant, reporting incidents immediately.
-This communication works both ways, and the police may contact the SSP CCTV Unit to request monitoring of an incident.
+There is a dedicated, restricted and secure control centre which is and operated in accordance with Home Office guidelines.
+Council CCTV operators have a direct link with the police and can feed images to the police control room when relevant, reporting incidents immediately.
+This communication works both ways, and the police may contact the council CCTV Control Room to request monitoring of an incident.

-All Safer Swansea Partnership CCTV operators have undergone formal training and achieved a recognised qualification in the operation of CCTV.
-They operate according to the council's CCTV policy and the Information Commissioner's Office code of practice.
+All Council CCTV operators have undergone formal training in the operation of CCTV.
+They operate according to the council's CCTV Code of Practice and the Surveillance Commissioner's Office Code of Practice.

 Gareth Pritchard on Tel: 07917 200079 or email gareth.pritchard@swansea.gov.uk